contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Church meetinghouses and other facilities, Church meetings and classes, and Church websites and social media channels may not be used to promote any business or non-Church entity.

 Lists of Church groups or other information about members may not be given to any business or non-Church entity.
 These include (but are not limited to) those that promote dating, education, and job opportunities.
-See [38.8.30](38-church-policies-and-guidelines.md#38830-privacy-of-members).
+See [38.8.31](38-church-policies-and-guidelines.md#38831-privacy-of-members).

 ### 38.8.6 Church Employees

 Church employees are to live and uphold Church standards at all times.
 They must also comply with local employment laws.

-To begin or continue Church employment, members must have a current temple recommend.
+To begin or continue Church employment, members must be worthy of a temple recommend.
 Periodically, representatives of the Church Human Resource Department will contact stake presidents or bishops to verify the temple worthiness of current or potential Church employees.
 Leaders should respond promptly.

 ### 38.8.7 Church Magazines